KailashDN/Deep_Learning/NEU/Sai_Raghuram_Kothapalli_DL/README.md

             from TensorFlow's official website

             c.
 TensorFlow implemetation on MNIST dataset.

-to be done  d.
+            d.
+Tensorflow with Multilayer Perception

+WEEK 3 ->   a.
 Keras basics and  its implementation.

+            b.
+Basics of Autoencoders